 16. Blind Tasting

-Plan different types of food and drinks.
+Plan a selection of different foods and drinks.
 Then blindfold your team members and get them to guess what they are tasting.
 Wine tasting is always a popular choice.
 Especially if your team members are wine connoisseurs.

 Similar to the food, create a playlist and get everyone on the team to guess the name of the song and the author.
 If you want to make it even more challenging, ask for the album and/or the release date.